 We will be pleased to refer you to one of our experienced obstetricians and pediatricians to care for you and your newborn.
 We can also help you if you prefer the philosophy and methods of a Certified Nurse Midwife.
 Please call Good Samaritan Regional Medical Center's Physician Referral Service, 1-800 HELP-IN-5 [435-7465] for a referral to the medical professional of your choice.

 anesthesia and pain relief options

 The Department of Anesthesia is proud to play a part in the delivery of your baby.
 An anesthesiologist specially trained for neonatal and maternal emergencies is in the hospital 24 hours a day, for the comfort and safety of both mother and newborn.
 A member of the Department of Anesthesia attends all deliveries at Good Samaritan Regional Medical Center whether or not anesthesia is administered.
 We recognize that childbirth is an individual process, and that every woman's wishes and needs are different.

 During your prenatal visits you should discuss your pain management options with your obstetrician or midwife.
 A detailed description of these options is included in the Prenatal Education Classes offered at Good Samaritan Regional Medical Center.

 There are several options that are available to you:

 This relaxation and breathing technique, often called "natural childbirth" is designed to reduce the perception of pain during labor.

-Different types of intramuscular medications are available and may be ordered by your obstetrician to ease labor pain.
+Different types of medications are available and may be ordered by your obstetrician to ease labor pain.

 - Epidural anesthesia and combined spinal epidural analgesia